 A: The step drop from under the center should be taught first.
 Without a solid 3 step, the QB will not have a good 5 or 7 step.
 The 1 step from the shotgun should also be taught at the same time as the 3 steps from under the center.

 How Do I Improve My Drop-Backs As a QB?

 A: This is something that will take lots of reps.
 Film yourself doing it and ask other coaches / experienced players to help you out.
 Watch how a lot of pro QBs drop back.
 Once you find out what you’re doing wrong, there are many drills you can do to get better.
 Reference the video above for visual help.

 Am I Allowed To Take a Hitch Step Forward In The Pocket In a 3 Step Drop?

-A: No. You should never climb up in the pocket on a 3 step drop from under center.
+A: No. It would be best if you never climbed up in the pocket on a 3 step drop from the under center.
 Sometimes you may pause for a quick second at the top of your drop, but you do not want to climb on a 3 step.